The Occupational Therapy Assessment

 DOMINANCE AND BILATERAL INTEGRATION: This is the development of preference in the upper limbs, lower limbs and eyes.
 When a child’s dominance is not yet established, he or she may have poor bilateral integration skills (the ability to co-ordinate the two sides of the body and cross the imaginary “midline”).
 Bilateral integration is necessary for efficiency in tasks like cutting, threading, star jumps, reading, writing, ball skills and sport.
 When a child’s dominance is no:

 EYE PURSUIT AND TRACKING: Eye movements play an important role in reading, visual perception and copying tasks in the school classroom.
 Occupational Therapists do not test eyesight but do not test eyes’ movements and the ability of a child to establish and maintain visual contact with a target.
-The tests involve assessing the eye’s ability to follow an object through the visual field, the ability to converge, the eyes’ ability to move through the mid-line and the quick localization of a moving object.
+The tests involve assessing the eye’s ability to follow an object through the visual field, the ability to converge, the eyes’ ability to move through the mid-line and the quick localisation of a moving object.
 A referral to a Developmental Optometrist may be necessary of difficulties are found.

 BODY AWARENESS: This is the awareness of the body in space.